Powell, Raptors regroup after blowing lead, beat Heat 101-81

 The Raptors (6-9) led 34-13 when Powell’s layup completed an 18-2 run with 2:52 left in the first quarter.
 They were 8 of 11 on 3-point shots in the period.

-”I thought we did a good job of not getting stagnant.
-We kept moving, cutting, and we were able to make plays off that movement,” Powell said.

-Powell, starting in place of the injured Kyle Lowry, scored 19 points in the first half, and the Raptors survived another dose of Miami’s confusing zone defense.
+Powell, starting in place of the injured Kyle Lowry, scored 19 points in the first half.

-”We would have had a really good offensive night, too, without all those turnovers,” said Nurse.

 Goran Dragic had two layups and a baseline jumper and Gabe Vincent added three layups in a 19-5 Miami run that opened the second half and tied it at 61.